caderek/arrows/packages/multimethod/README.md

 - `caseValue` The value to which the result of dispatch function is matched (if function, then is executed with output of dispatch function)
 - `correspondingValue` The value that function should return on matching case (if function, then is executed with input arguments)
 - `multimethod` Multimethod on which you want to base new multimethod

+Returns a new multimethod (the base one is unchanged)

 #### Interface: